chudley/manatee/docs/working-on-manatee.md

 provision your zone onto the admin and external networks and make use of Triton's `binder` instance.

-Run all of the following as root:
+The following steps should run as roon inside a SmartOS zone provisioned onto the multiarch 13.3.1 image (image_uuid=4aec529c-55f9-11e3-868e-a37707fcbe86).

-1. Provision a SmartOS zone using multiarch 13.3.1.
-This is image 4aec529c-55f9-11e3-868e-a37707fcbe86.
-Be sure to provision the zone with a delegated ZFS dataset.
+This zone will also need to be provisioned with a delegated dataset.
-1. Log into the zone and run the following steps as root (or with sudo or as another privileged user).

 1. Install packages:

         # pkgin in git gmake gcc47 bison flex